AscendingPassage.com HOME PAGE.

 the holy of holies, heavily roofed with granite, the highest part of

-there we are able to put foot to earth.
+the temple, the only part which the waters have not yet reached.
+There we are able to put foot to earth.
 Our footsteps resound noisily

-death.
+To wait in this place would be more than could be borne.
 Rather let us return to Chelal, and shelter ourselves in any

 reeks of absinthe, this desert tavern, in which we warm ourselves at a